HieuNguyenVu/scully-personal-website/blog/resource-record-type.md

 * The "." at the end of "nhvu95.com." isn't a mistake. it provides a fully-qualified domain name.

 ## Learn about records for email
+### MX
+When you use your domain name in email addresses, such as you@example.com, an MX (Mail Exchange) record specifies the email server that handles these messages.
+For example, if you use Google Workspace to manage email for your company, MX records are used to connect the 2 services and allow your emails to be sent and received.
+To determine what information to provide in the “Data” field of an MX record, contact your email service provider.

 | Host name  | Type  | TTL  |           Data             |
 |------------|-------|------|----------------------------|
 |   @        | MX    | 1H   |  mail.nhvu95.com.          |

+Multiple MX records can be set up for a domain.
+This is done to make sure that if there’s a problem with access on one mail server, the other servers can make sure you still can send and receive email.